 So that we can contact you regarding the complaint, please provide your name and at least one other complainant's details.
 If you provide your email address you will receive an automatic acknowledgement for your records.
 We cannot accept anonymous reports.

-We will treat all information provided in the strictest confidence, in accordance with the Local Government Act 1972 and the Data Protection Act 1998.
+We will treat all information provided in the strictest confidence, in accordance with the Local Government Act 1972.
 We will only use it for a legal reason or the purpose it is given.
 We will only share information when we have your consent or we need to ask another department or partner to respond to a specific comment or request you have made.

 Communities and Place